KyleM157/jettywatch/index.markdown

 | 12:45  | L      |         -0.01 |
 | 18:49  | H      |          3.74 |

-All of the sudden this is looking pretty strong.
-I'd take the swell numbers with a grain of salt, but that's a good looking table.
-I'll be looking to post an in depth forecast in the next couple of days once model runs settle a bit.
-This one could be fun.
+Model run after model run is showing powerful surf.
+The next question is going to be about the wind switch and when to expect it.
+Currently, the afternoon-evening session is looking the most approachable for most breaks.

-Timing of the wind switch is going to be important.
-Wave heights if this comes to pass will be solidly overhead in the AM and head high or so late day.
-The number are expected to bounce around a little bit.
+Wave heights will be solidly overhead all day if the past few model runs hold.
+This is one for the advanced to expert surfers and conditions won't be user friendly.
+Expect strong currents and blind takeoffs.

-Notes: I wouldn't expect this to be user friendly, but it's looking really fun.
-Newer surfers should know their limits.
-Not looking like a day for novice surfers.
+Notes: Know your limits.

 Best board: HPSB/Barrel board